daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Should-have

-## Miscellaneous
+### Miscellaneous

 #### The user must have user-friendly documentation

-While the system should be intuitive, certain aspects like shortcut keys still need to be clearly explained.
+While the system should be intuitive, certain aspects still need to be clearly explained.
 The documentation should be concise and user-friendly.

+Documentation might include general help, quick start guide, shortcut keys, contact information for accessibility help.

 Priority: Must-have